vrano714/bbs_based_initialization/README.md

 Then clone this repository into your ROS2 workspace and build.

+Note that you may need to install `ros-${ROSDISTRO}-ament-cmake-auto` to build the package.

 ## Run

 Write your config in `config/bbs_based_initializer.param.yaml` such as topic names, 3D-BBS params.